JoonJR/Flight_game-group2/README.md

 •	Countries will be fetched and showed on the screen

 •	Fetching the data from the database should not take more than two seconds

-•	After each round score will be added to the “score” variable but will not show to the player

 • After one round final score will be displayed